 Family Support

 Having a relative or loved one placed for long term care can be an emotional challenge.
 This change is often the result of significant care needs, and placement can alleviate the stress in meeting these needs.
 However, accompanying someone during the transition to institutional living is a recognized stress.
-Below you will find links to helpful information on coping with long term care placement for a family member or loved one.
+On this page you will find links to helpful information on coping with long term care placement for a family member or loved one.

 Family members are a strong component of the multidisciplinary team supporting a long term care resident, and we invite their active participation.